 Bougainvillea can grow in Utah, but not the way it does in Arizona or Southern California.
 In general, Chicago’s winters make it very difficult to keep bougainvillea alive outdoors year-round can bougainvillea grow in chicago.
 In North Carolina, it is usually grown in containers or protected microclimates because winters can be too cold for reliable in-ground survival can bougainvillea grow in north carolina.
-In most of the state, it is best treated as a seasonal container plant that spends summers outdoors and winters inside.
-True in-ground success outdoors year-round is only realistic in the warmest, lowest-elevation pockets of southern Utah, and even there you will need to protect it during cold snaps.
-In Ohio, you would need similarly extreme warmth and careful winter protection, which is difficult in most areas in the warmest, lowest-elevation pockets of southern Utah.
-If you go in with that expectation, bougainvillea can absolutely reward you with those vivid bracts all summer long.

 Can Bougainvillea Grow in Utah?
 Heat-Safe Growing Guide